sipemu/excel-to-parquet/README.md

 # Excel to Parquet Converter

 A command-line tool written in Rust that converts Excel (XLSX) files to Parquet format.
-This tool is designed to be simple and efficient, making it easy to convert Excel data for use with big data tools.
+This tool is designed to be simple and efficient, making it easy to convert Excel data for use with modern data tools.

 ## Features